Emergency Assistance (EA)

 - The family must have documentation of the emergency situation, related bills or expenses, and a plan to meet future expenses (household income).

 - All income

-Each District office of the Baltimore County Department of Social Services has an Emergency Social Worker/Social Work Associate on staff.
-This worker will take the application and assess the individual situations for possible solutions and appropriate referrals to community resources.
+Each District office of the Baltimore County Department of Social Services has staff who will take the application, assess the individual's situation for possible solutions and make appropriate referrals to community resources.

 What to Bring

 - Photo identification (driver's license, Maryland ID, or employment ID)

 - Proof of address (from apartment or house lease; electric, gas, water or phone bill; rent book; rent receipt or mortgage statement)

 - Proof of income for past two months (from past two months pay stubs that show your income or most recent benefit letter for government checks (SSI, SSDI, VA, Social Security, or any others)